-Recommendation: FWF recommends Albiro to further enhance its system to track and follow up on CAPs.
-It should not close CAPs unless sufficient proof has been provided or verification has been done.
+2) Albiro should not close CAPs unless sufficient proof has been provided or verification has been done.

-FWF encourages Albiro to continue working on more complex issues at its group 1 suppliers, e.g. on social dialogue, gender and living wages.

-FWF encourages Albiro to take further steps to consolidate the number of group 2 suppliers.
-FWF recommends Albiro to include actively its intermediaries in following up on issues, especially to ensure that more severe findings, like missing production records, Albiro must ensure that remediation measures are being implemented in a timely manner.
+- 3) FWF encourages Albiro to continue working on more complex issues at its group 1 suppliers, e.g. on social dialogue, gender and living wages. - 4) FWF recommends that Albiro actively include its intermediaries in following up on issues, especially to ensure that more severe findings, like missing production records are addressed.
 Albiro can hire local consultants or request a FWF audit or monitoring visit to verify improvements.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.5 Percentage of production volume from production locations that have been visited by the member company in the previous financial year.
-84% Formal audits should be augmented by annual visits by member company staff or local representatives.
+88% Formal audits should be augmented by annual visits by member company staff or local representatives.
 They reinforce to production location managers that member companies are serious about implementing the Code of Labour Practices.
 Member companies should document all production location visits with at least the date and name of the visitor.
 4 4 0